 As with going flat at the time of mastectomy, patients seeking revision surgery need to take steps to ensure they get the best possible cosmetic result in as few surgeries as possible.

 Communicate your goals clearly and specifically.
 For example: you want a smooth, flat contour with your dog ears completely removed, and for your chest to appear flat when you’re in an upright position.
 Show your surgeon photos of what you want to look like.
-You can find examples in the Not Putting on a Shirt brochure .
+You can find examples in many of our publications.

 Evaluate your surgeon’s response.
 Do they accept and respect your decision?
 Their response should be one of care and concern.
 And they should be able to to explain to you in detail how they will proceed to ensure you an acceptable flat result.
 If you detect hesitation, pushback about reconstruction, body shaming language, or anything that makes you feel uncomfortable, listen to your intuition – find a different surgeon.